The ring road in Iceland is one of the most epic road trips to do in Europe. These are the best tips for making the most of it

 - No Icelander uses cash anymore.
 Get a credit card without foreign fee and pay everything with a credit card. – I spent 10 days in Iceland and didn’t exchange money at all.

 - The blue lagoon is considered by many an overpriced location and a complete tourist trap.
 Visit other hot springs all around the country.
 For example, Reykjadalur hot spring next to Reykjavik is completely free!

-- You can visit every location in Iceland without booking a tour, except for the glaciers.
+- You can visit every location in ring road iceland without booking a tour, except for the glaciers.
 This was probably one of the coolest experiences I had and I would totally repeat it again.
 Prices might be a little bit high, but it will be an unforgettable experience you won’t forget.

 - Before you start driving check the weather conditions at road.is.

 NOTE: Private companies like Icelandic Mountain Guides offers glacier tours starting 100 EUR.
-This is the only way to access Iceland’s glaciers located next to the ring road.
+This is the only way to access Iceland’s glaciers located next to the ring road iceland.

-Tips for a road trip on a budget
+Tips for a road trip Iceland on a budget